rezabfil-sec/engine-framework/README.md

 * Thomas Paul
 * Filip Rezabek

 In case other license applies, it is mentioned in the header of the given file e.g.,`send_udp_tai.c`.
+Similarly, in case other license applies, it is mentioned in the header of the given file e.g., `Iperf3LikePacketSource.ned`.
 Externally libraries that are used as a part of the experiment execution have their corresponding licensing e.g., [linuxptp](http://linuxptp.sourceforge.net/), [iperf3](https://github.com/esnet/iperf).
+OMNeT++ is distributed under the Academic Public License.
+For commercial purposes navigate to the [https://omnest.com/](https://omnest.com/).